kuldeepv89/evolution-of-milky-way/README.md

 *f2py -c -m evolution evolution.f*

 **Instructions**
 Look into the file *fitting.py* for the details of fitting.
+You may try running it (Warning: It will run for a couple of days on a machine with at least 6 threads).